-Ball State University aspires to be a university that attracts and retains a diverse faculty, staff, and student body.
-We are committed to ensuring that all members of the community are welcome, through valuing the various experiences and worldviews represented at Ball State and among those we serve.
-We promote a culture of respect and civil discourse as expressed in our Beneficence Pledge and through university resources found at http://cms.bsu.edu/campuslife/multiculturalcenter.
+Ball State University aspires to be a university that attracts and retains a diverse faculty, staff and student body.
+We are committed to ensuring that all members of the community are welcome through valuing the various experiences and worldviews represented at Ball State and among those we serve.
+We promote a culture of respect and civil discourse as expressed in our Beneficence Pledge.
+As a reflection of Ball State's commitment to respect, civil discourse, and the Beneficence Pledge, Inclusive Excellence at the Indiana Academy emerges as one of the priorities of our living and learning community.
+We strive to exist together respectfully and compassionately, creating an environment where every member can thrive.
+Unfortunately, there might be occasions when something occurs that disrupts our progress toward meeting these objectives.
+In this case, we encourage any member of the Academy community to file a Campus Climate Report (CCR) https://bsu.qualtrics.com/jfe/form/SV_6mbRbL5acAntUTI.
+All reports will be taken seriously, and appropriate responses will be carried out by Academy administration.